beajoynes/netbox-evaluation/plugins/branching-plugin.md

 merged back into the `main` branch.

 ## Use case
 Use to make changes to the service network without interferring with it's integrity.
 The `main` branch can be locked and branches need to go through approval/review before being merged, reducing the chances of mistakes being made to the actual network.
+This may only be possible when combined with the change management plugin, which is not included in thew community edition we are currently testing.

 ## Requirements
 * NetBox v4.3 or later